mickhansen/graphql-sequelize/README.md

     result.sort(/* Custom sort function */);
     return result;
   },
+  /**
+  * Only listed in allowedIncludes values are allowed to be used in "include" query argument.
+  * Values could be strings or arrays of pairs of strings */
+  allowedIncludes: ['model1', ['model2', 'model2PublicName'], 'model3']
 });
 ```
+For more details on allowedIncludes option read the ["Include"](#include-1) section

 _The `args` and `context` parameters are provided by GraphQL.
 More information
 about those is available in their [resolver docs](http://graphql.org/learn/execution/#root-fields-resolvers)._